Key Takeaways

 Audit your last 30 bilateral hip claims before changing your view-count approach.
 Identify whether your MAC has issued an LCD covering hip radiograph billing.
 If no LCD exists, document your methodology in writing and apply it consistently across all claims.

-Three modifiers appear regularly on 73521 claims.
+A handful of modifiers appear regularly on 73521 claims, and one that coders reach for by reflex does not belong here at all.
 Applying them incorrectly is one of the fastest routes to a denial or a post-payment audit.

 Modifier 26 and TC: professional and technical component split